prateek-budhiraja/prateek-budhiraja/README.md

 ### About Me 🚀
 🎓 I’m a scholar trainee at Wipro & pursuing my Masters in Computer Science & Engineering. </br>
-👨‍💻  I am passionate about Web Dev, Machine Learning, DevOps & I enjoy learning new things. </br>
+👨‍💻  I am passionate about Web Dev, DevOps, Spirituality & I enjoy learning new things. </br>